Chia-Network/pos2-chip/README.md

 # PoSpace Reference Implementation (CHIP)

-This repository provides a **public reference implementation** of the new Proof of Space (“PoSpace”) format, as defined in CHIP-XXXX.
+This repository provides a **public reference implementation** of the new Proof of Space (“PoSpace”) format, as defined in [CHIP-48](https://github.com/Chia-Network/chips/pull/160).
 It includes:

 - **`lib/pos/`** — core Proof of Space header‑only library (`<pos/...>`)
 - **`lib/common/`** — header‑only utilities (`<common/...>`)